Dry Aging Knowledge

 The length of time depends on personal taste.

-- At 21 days, the meat is already very tender.
+- At 21 days, the meat will start to become tender.

 - At 30 days, the meat will develop a nutty, buttery popcorn flavor profile.

 - At 45 days, you’ll get a much more intense meaty flavor with a blue cheese note.

 The basic rule is the longer you age the meat, the more depth of flavor you will get.
 After a certain point, the taste might be too strong for some people’s liking.